 Strategic Planning and Management in Retailing

 Being competitive and customer-oriented in today's rapidly changing retail market means retailers of all types-bricks and clicks-need to create and implement a winning market strategy.
 Strategic Planning and Management in Retailing helps retail businesses develop the effective strategies and dynamic leaders needed to compete and win in the global retail marketplace.
-The next offering takes place from April 29-May 5, 2017 at the College of William & Mary.
+The next offering takes place from September 9-15 at Babson College.